ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 !["Blueprint" by Will Scullin is licensed under CC BY 2.0]({{site.url}}/assets/blueprint_by_will_scullin.jpg)

-In this article I'll explain my methodology to reverse the memory layout used by eCOS, and more specifically by the Broadcom variant of eCOS.
+In this article I'll explain my methodology to reverse the memory layout used by eCos, and more specifically by the Broadcom variant of eCos.

 Our objective is to identify: